-To provide study data that does not fit into an existing SEND domain, draft SEND domain, or published SDTM domain, consider creating a custom dataset aligned with the SDTM model.
+To provide study data that does not fit into an existing SENDIG domain, draft SENDIG domain, or published SDTMIG domain, consider creating a custom dataset aligned with the SDTM model version associated with the SENDIG version used for submission.
 Questions about custom domains should be addressed in pre-submission meetings and documented in the SDSP.

 When immune response data are collected in toxicology studies intended for submission to CBER, these data ideally should be submitted in a dataset(s); however, these data currently may be submitted as part of the study report.
-For data submitted using SENDIG v3.1, use of LB domain or a custom IS domain is acceptable.
-In these cases, when a numeric value has been assigned for calculation purpose to a result of below limit of quantification, the value should be provided in SUPPLB, as QNAM=LBCALCN; or in SUPPIS, as QNAM = ISCALCN.
+For data submitted using SENDIGv3.1 or 3.1.1, use of LB domain or a custom IS domain is acceptable.
+In these cases, when a numeric value has been assigned for calculation purpose to a result of below limit of quantification, the value should be provided in SUPPLB, as QNAM = 'LBCALCN'; or in SUPPIS, as QNAM = 'ISCALCN'.